yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 Specify Group Configurations
 ****************************************

-Before you can create content experiments, you must define group configurations.
+Before you can create content experiments, you must specify group configurations.

 A group configuration defines how many groups of students are in an experiment.
 You can have any number of group configurations in your course.
 When you create a content experiment, you select the group configuration to use.

 For example, you may want to do one content experiment that presents either a video or a reading assignment to your students, and another content experiment